9 FAM 602.2

 (1) (U) General Guidance on Fingerprint Collection:

-(a) (U) Do not collect fingerprints for DHS services where there is a USCIS, CBP, or ICE office physically located in the Embassy or Consulate and that DHS agency offers counter service.
-Instead, collect fingerprints on behalf of DHS when no DHS office is available to do so.
+(a) (U) Do not collect fingerprints for DHS services where there is a USCIS, CBP, or ICE office physically located in the Embassy or Consulate, and that DHS agency offers counter service.
+Instead, collect fingerprints upon DHS request only when no DHS office is available to do so.
 Contact your post liaison officer in CA/VO/F with questions regarding the collection of fingerprints on behalf of DHS.
 Fingerprints may be collected by any consular section employee.